 Secondary School Program Cost

-If you plan to live on campus, the average cost of attending the program in 2017 is $11,900, which includes tuition for two 4-credit courses or one 8-credit course, room and board fees, and a health insurance fee.
+In 2017, for students living on campus, the average cost of attending the program was $11,900, which included tuition for two 4-credit courses or one 8-credit course, room and board fees, and a health insurance fee.

-If you will attend as a commuting or online student, the cost ranges from $3,050 to $6,100 depending on the number of credits taken.
+For those attending as a commuting or online student, the cost ranged from $3,050 to $6,100 depending on the number of credits taken.

 Scholarships are available to Secondary School Program students with excellent academic records who demonstrate financial need.